LIHEAP and weatherization program in Oklahoma

 Find how to get free government grant money from the Oklahoma LIHEAP program to pay utility bills.
 The financial assistance is often combined with free energy conservation measures from weatherization, and together the two government programs help low-income families, the elderly, and disabled.
 Get details on applying for LIHEAP in OK below.

-Oklahoma families can get help with paying cooling, heating, and other utility bills.
-Several resources are available, including the Low Income Home Energy Assistance Program (LIHEAP).
-This is the primary government funded program that offers cash grants and other financial aid to the less fortunate and working poor.
+The grant money can help with cooling, heating, electric, and other utility bills.
+Several resources are available year round in Oklahoma, including the Low Income Home Energy Assistance Program (LIHEAP).
 The other main program available is weatherization, which can help lower income families save money on their utilities and help them conserve energy.
 The names of these financial assistance and programs are often referred to as summer cooling assistance, crisis grants or Fuel/Heating Bill Assistance.

 The state of Oklahoma will often combine these programs so that the family gets the most bang for the buck.
 For example, a lower income family that is signed up for a LIHEAP type service will also be registered for an energy saving program such as weatherization.
 The Low Income Home Energy Assistance Program may provide immediate financial assistance while weatherization will assist the family over the long term.
 Families who qualify for LIHEAP will only be granted a partial payment of their utility bills, and the money will be paid directly to your utility company or fuel supplier.